PVC Film: A Guide – Benefits, Options & Applications

 Geomembrane

-PVC films are both printable and durable, making them perfect for:
+PVC films are both printable and durable, making them suitable for:

 Facestock for PSA